inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 .. image:: ../static/tutorial/003.png
    :align: center

-The InaSAFE dock panel will then appear on the left of your QGIS window.
+The InaSAFE dock panel will then appear on your QGIS window.

 .. image:: ../static/tutorial/004.png
    :align: center